dmaivel/sharedgl/README.md

 Note that the Linux library does not need to be used in a virtual machine, allowing users to debug the library entirely on the host.

+Some applications may require an explicit `libGLX`, so run `ln -s libGL.so.1 libGLX.so.0` in `build` to make a symlink.

 ### Linux in a VM

 [Click here for virtual machine configuring, which is required for the guest to see SharedGL's shared memory](#virtual-machines)

-For virtual linux clients, an additional kernel module needs to be compiled in the virtual machine, resulting in a binary `sharedgl.ko` which needs to be loaded.
+For virtual Linux clients, an additional kernel module needs to be compiled in the virtual machine, resulting in a binary `sharedgl.ko` which needs to be loaded.
 Loading/installing can be done by running the provided script (`./kernel/linux/install.sh`), following compilation.
 If the module doesn't load on boot, it is recommended that you add `sharedgl` to your modprobe config.

 ```bash
 # within 'sharedgl' directory